walsao/-EEP-Learning-Revolution-Learning-by-Contradictory-Thinking/README.md

 🧠 Attribution

-This project, the EEP-Learning Revolution, and the theory of Contradictory Thinking as an Engine of Learning were conceptualized and developed by [Your Name] on April 9, 2025.
+This project, the EEP-Learning Revolution, and the theory of Contradictory Thinking as an Engine of Learning were conceptualized and developed by [Walter Lettau] on April 9, 2025.

 ⸻